 Liquid foods do not include mashed foods, such as mashed potato or avocado.

 Eating only a full liquid diet can give you enough energy, protein, and fat.
 But it does not give you enough fiber.
 Also, you may not get all the vitamins and minerals you need.
-So, your doctor may recommend that you take certain vitamins and supplements.
+So, your provider may recommend that you take certain vitamins and supplements.

 Adding More Calories